 While showing your best self, it’s also important to talk about previous failures.
 People learn by making mistakes, and if you only highlight the good and never the mistakes that lead to the lessons, you’ll seem less human.

-Another thing Joe’s Pizzeria can do is highlight not only the product but also the ingredients.
-If he locally sourced some of his ingredients, he can do a social media spotlight on some of his suppliers.
-Not only does this create an online sense of community, but people are more attracted to places that are farm to table because the products are fresher and better for you.
+Another thing Joe’s Pizza can do is highlight not only the product but also the ingredients.
+If he locally sourced some of his ingredients, he could do a social media spotlight on some of his suppliers.
+Not only does this create an online sense of community, but people are more attracted to places that are farm-to-table because the products are fresher and better for you.

 Leave Your Followers Something to Think About